 A gradual shift will sound more natural, whereas a rapid and continual shift will sound more robotic or unnatural.
-The reason these software edits can work for subtle corrections, versus the ‘chipmunk’ effect of a sped-up tape, is because of how they digitally sample the music information.
+The reason these software edits can work for subtle corrections versus the ‘chipmunk’ effect of a sped-up tape is due to how they digitally sample musical information.
 It’s also good to note that although vocoders and talk boxes create sounds that seem related, they work with different mechanisms than digital pitch correction.

 A brief history of pitch correction in action

-Although it wasn’t until electronic interventions that we would see pitch correction as we know it, producers working with multi-track recording were able to come up with some clever editing tricks.
+Although it wasn’t until electronic interventions that we would see pitch correction as we know it, producers working with multitrack recording were able to develop some clever editing tricks.
 “Strawberry Fields Forever” was actually built from two spliced takes that had been recorded at different tempos, one in B flat minor and 90 bpm, the other C major and 108 bpm.
 Increasing the speed of the 90 bpm take also increased its pitch, making it match the faster version.
 Can you hear the cut happen at 1:00?

-The H910 Harmonizer helped both David Bowie and AC/DC achieve unique snare effects on “Breaking Glass” and “Back in Black” respectively.
+The H910 Harmonizer helped David Bowie and AC/DC achieve unique snare effects on “Breaking Glass” and “Back in Black”, respectively.